 Rights & Responsibilities

-of People with Disabilities Regarding Access to the University of Minnesota
+of People with Disabilities Pertaining to Access at the University of Minnesota

 - an equitable opportunity to participate in and benefit from employment, courses, programs, services and activities offered through the University;

 - an equitable opportunity to work and to learn, and to receive reasonable accommodations, academic adjustments and/or auxiliary aids and services;

 - appropriate confidentiality of all information regarding their disability/health condition and to choose to whom, outside of the University, information about their disability will be disclosed, except as required/permitted by law;

 - information reasonably available in accessible formats.